How to Evaluate AI Vendors and AI Capabilities (+ The Top AI-Enabled ERP Systems)

 1. Configurability

-Can your internal team or system integrator tailor the AI to reflect unique workflows, exception handling, and business rules?
+Can the internal project team or system integrator tailor the AI to reflect unique workflows, exception handling, and business rules?
 Or are outputs limited to predefined use cases?

-For example, a distribution company might need AI-driven order allocation during seasonal demand spikes, where exceptions and real-time decisions are common.
-If the system isn’t configurable, the AI may fail to adapt to operational complexity and become a surface-level feature rather than a strategic capability.
+For example, a distribution company might need AI-driven order allocation during seasonal demand spikes.
+If the system isn’t configurable, the AI may fail to adapt to operational complexity.

 2. Compliance